-People with criminal records are particularly risky.
+Hiring employees with criminal records is particularly risky.
 We’re sometimes tempted to believe that a person who once made a mistake has learned a lesson and won’t repeat the error—indeed many candidates who’ve been in trouble are amazingly convincing.
 And it’s natural to want to help a person who’s trying to help himself.

 But few people are caught the first time they commit a crime.
 Most work their way up from petty to more serious crimes, and are caught and convicted only after crime has become a way of life.

-Background checks and previous job references aren’t just smart hiring, they’re indispensable in protecting our customers, our companies, our employees, and ourselves.
+Background checks and previous job references aren’t just smart in hiring employees, they’re indispensable in protecting our customers, our companies, our employees, and ourselves.